 Degradation products may be formed during synthesis and isolation of the end-product API.
 Degradation products may also form during storage of the API, and especially during formulation and storage of the finished dosage form.
 Furthermore, impurities not previously identified may subsequently be found as measurement technologies improve, with improvements in analytical sensitivity resulting in the ability to measure at even lower levels.

 The discovery of theretofore unknown organic impurities as a result of improvements in analytical sensitivity from synthesis pathway, overall manufacturing process or degradation products is not new.
 Over the years, a number of API and finished dosage forms have been the subject of the discovery of the presence of unknown organic impurities of potential concern, whose discovery was made possible by improvements in analytical sensitivity.
 Consequently, the discovery of nitrosamines, and the potential toxicological concerns and impact, in certain API and finished dosage forms at very low levels has been made possible by these improvements.

-Since the 1950s, nitrosamines in food have been of interest, particularly due to their potential carcinogenic properties.
+Since the 1950s, nitrosamines in food has been of interest, particularly due to their potential carcinogenic properties.
 Nitrosamines and/or their precursors can be found in a diverse range of products such as processed meats, alcoholic beverages, cosmetics, elastomers, cigarette smoke, and more recently in drug products.
 They can also form in the mouth or stomach if the food contains nitrosamine precursors.
 Under the acidic pH in the mouth or stomach, nitrite or nitrates added to food or naturally occurring may combine with any amines present to form nitrosamines.

 There are a 5 potential root causes